xxxarixx/GameDeadlineChallange/README.md

 <li>player health health system with ability to add/remove run time heart containers.</li>
 </ul>
 <p>enemies:</p>
-<li>goblin chase when see player and nothing is bloking his path to player nad when player come too close then he will try to hit player with sword</li>
+<li>goblin chase when see player and nothing is bloking his path to player and when player come too close then he will try to hit player with sword</li>
 <li>custom patrol points</li>
 <li>edge to edge patrol</li>
 </p>